EmmaTheMartian/stapi-datagen/readme.md

 ## Usage

 1. Include the datagen library.
-I recommend just grabbing a JAR from the releases and putting it in a local `lib` directory, then including it in your buildscript:
+You can do this via Jitpack.

     ```kotlin
     dependencies {
-        modImplementation(files("lib/stapi-datagen-{version}.jar"))
+        modImplementation("com.github.emmathemartian:stapi-datagen:version")
     }
     ```